 of the Annual Report for listed entities.
 In compliance with the said

-circular, we have provided the BRR and the same forms part of this
+circular, we have provided the BRR as part of our Annual Report.
+We

-follows the Global Reporting Initiative (GRI) framework.
+follows the GRI G4 framework.
 This is a comprehensive report that

-covers all aspects of our sustainability
+covers all aspects of our sustainability activities.
+The report is

-external auditor, Det Norske Veritas Germanischer Lloyd (DNV GL).
+audited by an external auditor, Det Norske Veritas Germanischer Lloyd

-During fiscal year 2011, we started a sustainability initiative with the aim
+During fiscal 2011, we started a sustainability initiative with the aim

 of going green and minimizing our impact on the environment.
 Like the

 previous years, this year too, we are publishing only the statutory

 disclosures in the print version of the Annual Report.
+Additional

-Electronic copies of the Annual Report 2014 and Notice of the 33rd AGM
+Electronic copies of the Annual Report 2014-15 and Notice of the 34th

-2014 and the Notice of the 33rd AGM are sent in the permitted mode.
+Meeting are sent in the permitted mode.
 Members requiring physical

-copies can send a request to the Company
+copies can send a request to the Company.

-The Company is providing e-voting facility to all members to enable
+The Company provides e-voting facility to all its members to enable

 them to cast their votes electronically on all resolutions set forth in

-and Rule 20 of the Companies (Management and Administration) Rules,
+and Rule 20 of the Companies (Management and Administration) Amendment

-2014.
-The instructions for e-voting is provided in the Notice.
+Rules, 2015.
+The instructions for e-voting are provided in the Notice.

 Infosys Science Foundation